wpPlugins-io/Press-Elements/readme.txt

 * New - Flickr (Pro) widget.
 * New - Pinterest (Pro) widget.
 * Fix - Solve single quotes characters issue in "Post Title" and "Post Excerpt" widgets.
-* Fix - Escape the URL returned by the "Link to" controller in all the widgets.
+* Fix - Escape the URL returned by the "Link to" control in all the widgets.
 * Tweak - Move "Press Elements" menu from "Appearance" to "Settings".
 * Tweak - Add warnings in widgets that dependent on external plugins like ACF.
 * Tweak - Enhance "Advanced Custom Fields" widget to display fields saved as arrays.